The Royal Melbourne Hospital Home Lottery – calculation of chance of winning

 Initially, the calculation approach is on the basis of determining the chance of a ticket number NOT winning any prize.
 The complement of that outcome will then produce the chance of a single ticket winning a prize.
 This allows for the possibility that a single ticket can actually win more than one prize.

-The actuary has calculated the probability of “failure” for a range of prize draws, and has calculated that 15,179 prize draws would be necessary to produce a probability of failure which is 0.933331.
-This means that the probability of “success” would be 0.066669, which is slightly in excess of 1 in 15.
+The actuary has calculated the probability of “failure” for a range of prize draws, and has calculated that 18,628 prize draws would be necessary to produce a probability of failure which is 0.9333335.
+This means that the probability of “success” would be 0.0666665, which is 1 in 15.00004, slightly less favourable than the required 1 in 15.

 Please let us know if there any further questions you might have on the number of chances to win.